Oral Health

 What To Eat After Jaw Surgery

 For the first few weeks after surgery, your diet should consist of soft foods only.
-This includes soup, smoothies, mashed potatoes, and scrambled eggs.
+This includes soups, smoothies, mashed potatoes, and scrambled eggs.

 You can eat normally once your jaw heals completely.
-Your surgeon will let you know when it's time.
+Your surgeon will tell you when you can switch to a normal diet.

 What Can Happen if You Neglect Jaw Surgery?